Why study languages?

 In fact, a survey of 2,700 firms found that 9 out of 10 organisations felt that their businesses could benefit from employees with better language skills and half of UK SMEs agree that graduates who only speak English are at a disadvantage (British Academy research).

 Languages give you a huge leg up for work in trade and the economy, world diplomacy, security and research.
 And students who study languages are better positioned to operate in our increasingly multilingual and multicultural world.

-Find out more about studying French, German, Japanese, Mandarin or Spanish as part of your Business, Humanities or Joint Honours degree.
+Find out more about studying French, German, Japanese, Mandarin or Spanish as part of your Business or Humanities degree.